 Pair Programming means all production software is developed by two people sitting at the same machine.
 The idea behind this practice is that two brains and four eyes are better than one brain and two eyes.
 You effectively get a continuous code review and quicker response to nagging problems that may stop one person dead in their tracks.

-Teams that have used pair programming have found that it improves quality and does not actually take twice as long because they are able to work through problems quicker and they stay more focused on the task at hand, thereby creating less code to accomplish the same thing.
+Teams that have used pair programming have found that it improves quality and does not actually take twice as long because they are able to work through problems quickly and they stay more focused on the task at hand, thereby creating less code to accomplish the same thing.

 Describe what the product should do in terms meaningful to customers and users.
 These stories are intended to be short descriptions of things users want to be able to do with the product that can be used for planning and serve as reminders for more detailed conversations when the team gets around to realizing that particular story.

-The Weekly Cycle is synonymous to an iteration.
+The Weekly Cycle is synonymous with an iteration.
 In the case of XP, the team meets on the first day of the week to reflect on progress to date, the customer picks the stories they would like delivered in that week, and the team determines how they will approach those stories.
 The goal by the end of the week is to have running tested features that realize the selected stories.

-The intent behind the time boxed delivery period is to produce something to show to the customer for feedback.
+The intent behind the time-boxed delivery period is to produce something to show to the customer for feedback.

-The Quarterly Cycle is synonymous to a release.
-The purpose is to keep the detailed work of each weekly cycle in context of the overall project.
+The Quarterly Cycle is synonymous with a release.
+The purpose is to keep the detailed work of each weekly cycle in the context of the overall project.
 The customer lays out the overall plan for the team in terms of features desired within a particular quarter, which provides the team with a view of the forest while they are in the trees, and it also helps the customer to work with other stakeholders who may need some idea of when features will be available.

 Remember when planning a quarterly cycle the information about any particular story is at a relatively high level, the order of story delivery within a Quarterly Cycle can change and the stories included in the Quarterly Cycle may change.
 If you are able to revisit the plan on a weekly basis following each weekly cycle, you can keep everyone informed as soon as those changes become apparent to keep surprises to a minimum.

-The idea behind slack in XP terms is to add some low priority tasks or stories in your weekly and quarterly cycles that can be dropped if the team gets behind on more important tasks or stories.
+The idea behind slack in XP terms is to add some low-priority tasks or stories in your weekly and quarterly cycles that can be dropped if the team gets behind on more important tasks or stories.
 Put another way, account for the inherent variability in estimates to make sure you leave yourself a good chance of meeting your forecasts.

 This practice encourages your team to automate your build process so that you are more likely to do it on a regular basis and to use that automated build process to run all of your tests.